 A State Leader for Education

 Supporting public education is the best investment Mississippi can make in its future.
-As a member of the Education Committee, Senator Blount is a leader for quality public education in Mississippi.
+As Vice Chairman of the Education Committee, Senator Blount is a leader for quality public education in Mississippi.
 He helped write and pass the largest teacher pay raise in state history and the Winter-Reed teacher loan repayment program to help new teachers pay off their college loans.
 He supports the work of The Parents’ Campaign, the state’s leading organization promoting quality public schools for all children.
 As a member of the Universities & Colleges Committee and as past Chairman of the Public Property Committee, he works to ensure the facilities needs of universities and community colleges are met for current and future students.

 Protecting & Expanding the Right to Vote

 David is the lead author of the Mississippi Armed Forces Absentee Voting Act, signed into law by Gov. Haley Barbour in 2010.
 He has served on the Elections & Redistricting Committee of the National Conference of State Legislatures and as one of two legislators in the nation on the advisory board of the federal Election Assistance Commission.
 He has sponsored legislation to increase voter registration, allow early voting, and streamline the absentee voting process for college students.

 David has been a leading proponent of the recently complete four-laning of I-55 South in South Jackson and Byram.
 He was a lead negotiator in passing the Capitol Complex Improvement District, which will direct more than $200 million to the City of Jackson to improve public infrastructure.
 Because of seniority and experience, he has secured almost $1 million for Byram infrastructure projects (bridges and flood prevention).
 He also supported recently passed legislation to direct an additional $4 million a year to Jackson, $335,000 a year to Byram and $47,000 a year to Terry from internet sales taxes (with no tax increase) for infrastructure.